-Marshall Mesa has expanded its mountain biking access over the years, making this a nice place for a mellow ride very close to down, especially if you're coming from South Boulder.
+Marshall Mesa has expanded its mountain biking access over the years, making this a nice place for a mellow ride very close to town, especially if you're coming from South Boulder.
 There are many different ways to link up the trails in the area, and options to cross Rte.
 93 to access the trails on the east side of the highway.
-You can make a quick hour long ride, or ride for several hours, depending on how you link it.
+You can make a quick hour-long ride, or ride for several hours, depending on how you link it.

 This ride takes advantage of much of the trail system west of Rte.
 93, starting from the Doudy Draw

 trailhead.
-Probably the most popular place to start, especially for beginners.
+It's probably the most popular place to start, especially for beginners.

 Start out on the Doudy Draw

-trail, which is a smooth gravel at first.
-After a short warmup on a gentle climb, you'll reach the Community Ditch
+trail, which is smooth gravel at first.
+After a short warm up on a gentle climb, you'll reach the Community Ditch

 (irrigation canal).
 You could take the Community Ditch